-The cost projection is based on actual costs per product area based on the cost allocation model used for the financial statements.
-A distinction is made between portfolio costs, acquisition costs and non-recurring costs.
-Non-recurring or one-off costs and most of the acquisition costs are excluded from projections, in order to ensure consistency between the cost projection and the contract boundary.
-For products with future premiums within the contract boundary, the relevant portion of the acquisition cost is included.
-Costs are projected partly on the basis of reserve developments and partly based on a unit cost for individual contracts.
-The unit costs are adjusted for inflation.
+The expense projection is based on actual expenses per product area based on the cost allocation model used for the financial statements.
+A distinction is made between portfolio expenses, acquisition expenses and non-recurring expenses.
+Non-recurring or one-off expenses and most of the acquisition expenses are excluded from projections, in order to ensure consistency between the expense projection and the contract boundary.
+For products with future premiums within the contract boundary, the relevant portion of the acquisition expense is included.
+Expences are projected partly on the basis of reserve developments and partly based on a unit expense for individual contracts.
+The unit expenses are adjusted for inflation.